-- ☐ If you are responsible for coinsurance, you pay a percentage of the total cost of the drug.
+- □ If you are responsible for coinsurance, you pay a percentage of the total cost of the drug.
 You pay the same percentage regardless of whether the prescription is for a full month's supply or for fewer days.
-However, because the entire drug cost will be lower if you get less than a full month's supply, the amount you pay will be less.

-☐ If you are responsible for a consument for the drug, your consument will be based on the - ☐ If you are responsible for a copayment for the drug, your copayment will be based on the number of days of the drug that you receive.
-We will calculate the amount you pay per day for your drug (the "daily cost-sharing rate") and multiply it by the number of days of the drug you receive. - ° Here's an example: Let's say the copayment for your drug for a full month's supply (a 30-day supply) is \$30.
+However, because the entire drug cost will be lower if you get less than a full month's supply, the amount you pay will be less. - □ If you are responsible for a copayment for the drug, your copayment will be based on the number of days of the drug that you receive.
+We will calculate the amount you pay per day for your drug (the "daily cost-sharing rate") and multiply it by the number of days of the drug you receive. - Here's an example: Let's say the copayment for your drug for a full month's supply (a 30-day supply) is \$30.
 This means that the amount you pay per day for your drug is \$1.
 If you receive a 7 days' supply of the drug, your payment will be \$1 per day multiplied by 7 days, for a total payment of \$7.